Apply for this course

 Principles of Macroeconomics

-Students will be introduced to the main concepts of macroeconomic theory, national income accounting, simple macroeconomic models and policy issues.
+Students will be guided through the main concepts of macroeconomic theory, national income accounting, simple macroeconomic models and policy issues.
 The module will look at the role of government in managing the national economy and explain the main determinants of economic growth, short-run fluctuations in economic activity and business cycles, inflation, unemployment, balance of payments and exchange rates.
-Reference will be made to key macro-economic variables and the relationships between these variables.
 The underlying theme of this module will be the application of macroeconomic principles and policies to contemporary macroeconomic issues, and the exploration of their relevance in the context of business and finance.

 Read full detailsPrinciples of Microeconomics

-The module covers the central concepts of microeconomic theory and explores the relevance of these to the operations of businesses including financial services firms.
+The module will cover the central concepts of microeconomic theory and explore the relevance of these to the operations of businesses including financial services firms.
 The main themes are the role of markets, individual consumer behaviour, and the operations of individual firms.

 The module also aims to develop a number of transferrable skills of students, e.g. communication skills, teamwork, numeracy, analytical, decision-making and problem-solving skills.